 College: University of Wisconsin and University of Chicago

 Microsoft CEO Satya Nadella is credited with moving the software giant away from a failed mobile strategy and toward winning endeavors such as augmented reality, cloud computing and the purchase of LinkedIn.
-Nadella, who has a net worth of $180 million, has two master’s degrees.
+Nadella, who has a net worth of $200 million, according to Celebrity Net Worth, has two master’s degrees.
 He earned a Master of Science degree from the University of Wisconsin and an MBA from the University of Chicago’s Booth School of Business.

 College: Oregon State University and Stanford University

-Fortune’s 2017 Businessperson of the Year, Nvidia founder and CEO Jensen Huang, is “leading an AI revolution in Silicon Valley,” according to the publication.
-His company pioneered computer gaming in the 1990s and invented the GPU card.
+Nvidia founder and CEO Jensen Huang is the leader of a company that pioneered computer gaming in the 1990s and invented the GPU card.
 He earned a BSEE degree from Oregon State University and, like so many others on this list, a master’s degree from Stanford.
-Also known as Jen-Hsun Huang, he has a net worth of $6.6 billion.
+Also known as Jen-Hsun Huang, he has a net worth of $5.5 billion, according to Forbes.

-College: University of California at Berkeley and and Bowling Green State University
+College: University of California at Berkeley and Bowling Green State University

-Shantanu Narayen earns more than $20 million a year as CEO of Adobe, the company that gave the world Photoshop and the PDF.
+Shantanu Narayen earned more than $28 million in 2018 as CEO of Adobe, the company that gave the world Photoshop and the PDF.
 A native of India, Narayen earned an undergraduate degree in electronics engineering, a master’s in computer science from Bowling Green and an MBA from Berkeley.

 College: University of Massachusetts-Amherst, MIT, Fairleigh Dickinson University and Harvard University

 T-Mobile CEO John Legere has more than 30 years of experience in the telecommunications industry — and he built his career on an impressive academic resume.
-According to his UMass alumni page, he earned a bachelor’s degree in business administration from UMass Amherst, a master’s degree as an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology and an MBA from Fairleigh Dickinson University — all before completing Harvard Business School’s Management Development Program.
+According to his UMass alumni page, he earned a bachelor’s degree in business administration from UMass Amherst, a master’s degree as an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology and an MBA from Fairleigh Dickinson University.
+He then completed Harvard Business School’s Management Development Program.
+Legere is worth $80 million, according to Celebrity Net Worth.

 College: Princeton University and Harvard University

 A self-made woman, Meg Whitman has a resume that would put most business leaders to shame.
-The former CEO of eBay and Hewlett-Packard, Whitman has a net worth of $3.3 billion and is the CEO of media startup NewTV.
-She’s a member of Princeton University’s class of 1977 and went on to earn an MBA from Harvard Business School.
+The former CEO of eBay and Hewlett-Packard, Whitman has a net worth of $3.7 billion, according to Forbes, and is the CEO of the new short-form video platform Quibi.
+She’s a member of Princeton University’s class of 1977 and earned an MBA from Harvard Business School.

 College: Northwestern University

-Before she spent more than 30 years climbing the corporate ladder before reaching the top of IBM in 2011, Ginni Rometty earned a bachelor of science degree from Northwestern in 1979.
+Spending more than 30 years climbing the corporate ladder before reaching the top of IBM in 2012, Ginni Rometty earned a bachelor of science degree from Northwestern in 1979.
 Rometty, the first female CEO of the iconic company, studied computers and electrical engineering and graduated with high honors.
-She has a net worth of $90 million.
+She has a net worth of $90 million, according to Celebrity Net Worth.

-College: Missouri University of Science and Technology; and New York University
+College: New York University and Missouri University of Science and Technology

 College: University of Vermont and MIT

 Brian Halligan graduated from the University of Vermont with a bachelor’s degree in electrical engineering and earned a master’s from MIT in 2005.
-Just one year later he formed inbound sales and marketing company HubSpot with fellow MIT grad student Dharmesh Shah.
+One year later, he formed inbound sales and marketing company HubSpot with fellow MIT grad student Dharmesh Shah.
+Although he only earns a base salary of $1, his total compensation package totaled $3.1 million for 2018, Salary.com reported.

 College: Stanford University

-With a net worth of $1.1 billion, Richard Fairbank recently joined the vaunted three-comma club.
+With a net worth of $1.1 billion, according to Celebrity Net Worth, Richard Fairbank is a member of the vaunted three-comma club.
 One of the country’s longest-serving bank CEOs, Fairbank leads Capital One Financial Corp.
 Long a CEO who shuns the limelight, Fairbank graduated with an MBA from prestigious Stanford University, where he also studied as an undergraduate.

 College: Bowdoin College and Stanford University

-Reed Hastings is an entrepreneur with a net worth of $4 billion.
+Reed Hastings is an entrepreneur with a net worth of $3.8 billion, according to Forbes.
 He studied mathematics at Bowdoin College and graduated with a bachelor’s degree in 1983.
 Afterward, he joined the Marine Corps and traveled the world with the Peace Corps.
-If you’ve ever binge-watched movies or TV shows from beginning to end, you probably have Hastings to thanks — he founded mail-order DVD service Netflix in 1997.
+If you’ve ever binge-watched movies or TV shows from beginning to end, you probably have Hastings to thank — he founded mail-order DVD service Netflix in 1997.

 College: University of Alabama, Columbia Business School and Harvard Business School